Whats the deal with JavaScript Call, Apply, and Bind

 This is an example of a high order function which is a fancy term for a function that accepts a function as one of its arguments.
 When it comes to calling a function that is passed as an argument, it can just be called like normal, but using something like Function.call can be used to set what the value of the this keyword is inside the body of that function that is passed as an argument.

-6 - Using Array prototype methods with other objects that are not arrays
+6 - Using prototype methods with other objects that are not of that prototype

 |